Hugo's Way Review 2025

 Hugo’s Way Trading Fees

-Outlined below is a typical (not exhaustive) illustration of ECN-oriented commission brackets:
+Here is a typical (not complete) example of ECN-style commission ranges:

-- Cryptocurrencies: May involve a flat rate or a percentage-based model
+- Cryptocurrencies: May use a flat fee or a percentage

-- Metals and Commodities: Often parallels mainstream forex commissions
+- Metals and Commodities: Often similar to standard forex commissions

 Hugo’s Way Spreads